Short Answer: It Depends on the Visa Type

 3. Sticker Visa (Traditional Embassy Visa) — Always Requires Flight Reservation

-This is the classic visa: you submit your passport, application form, and supporting documents to an embassy or consulate.
+This is the classic visa: you submit your passport, application form, and supporting documents to an embassy.
 For sticker visas — Schengen, UK, US, Canada, Japan, South Korea, etc. — a flight itinerary is 100% required.
 The embassy needs to see your intended entry and exit dates.
-They almost always accept dummy tickets (unpaid reservations) because it's standard practice worldwide.
+They almost always accept verifiable dummy tickets because it's standard practice worldwide.
 In fact, many embassies explicitly state "do not purchase non-refundable tickets before visa approval."

-Sticker visa examples: Schengen (France, Germany, Italy, Spain), United Kingdom, United States (B1/B2), Canada, Japan, South Korea, Australia (subclass 600), New Zealand, China, Russia, Brazil, South Africa, India (paper visa).
+Sticker visa examples: Schengen (France, Germany, Italy, Spain), United Kingdom, United States (B1/B2), Canada, Japan, South Korea, Australia (subclass 600), New Zealand, China, Russia, Brazil, South Africa.

 Country-by-Country Quick Reference